NDSU-Geddes-Lab/cultured-microbe-identification/README.md

 Identify cultured microbes and calculate their purity

+## Workflow overview

+The following is a high-level overview of the Cultured Microbe ID workflow.

+1. Raw reads are processed using a basic [DADA2](https://benjjneb.github.io/dada2/) processing workflow resulting in a `seqtab` object, where rownames correspond to unique sequences and column names correspond to culture plate IDs.
+Each entry in the `seqtab` is a count representing the number of times a particular sequence appeared in a particular plate.
+2. For each sequence in the `seqtab`,the pair of forward and reverse barcodes from the `BC_to_well2.csv` plate map are identified, which determines the specific plate well the sequence came from.
+Barcodes and primers are then trimmed and counts are recorded in that plate+well column.
+3. From the set of trimmed sequences in step 2, unique trimmed sequences are identified and counts for each unique sequence are summed across all rows, resulting in a data frame containing count information for each sequence across all plates and wells.
+4. The top *n* plate wells for each trimmed sequence are identified by sorting the columns for that row.
+For the top wells, a percetage purity is calculated by dividing the count by the total of all counts for that plate well and multiplying by 100.
+5. Lastly, taxonomy is assigned to each unique sequence, and a results are written to a CSV file.
+Now for each unique sequence, we have the following information:
+  - ASV
+  - Taxonomy
+  - Top *n* counts of the ASV and the purity of the ASV in the well

 ## Prerequisites and dependencies

 In order to run this workflow, you will need to install the following: